2011 Toronto FC season: International roster spots

 It is believed that Toronto FC has 9 international roster spots.
 Each club in Major League Soccer is allocated 8 international roster spots, which can be traded.
 Toronto FC acquired an additional spot from San Jose Earthquakes on July 14, 2008.
 Toronto maintains this roster spot through the end of the 2013 season, at which point it reverts to San Jose.
 Toronto FC acquired another international roster spot from San Jose on July 14, 2011.
 TFC has use of this spot through the end of the 2012 season, at which point it reverts to San Jose.
 Toronto also traded a spot to FC Dallas on August 2, 2011, for the remainder of the 2011 season only.

 There is no limit on the number of international slots on each club's roster.
 The remaining roster slots must belong to domestic players.
 For clubs based in Canada, a domestic player is either a player with the legal right to work in Canada (i.e., Canadian citizen, permanent resident, part of a protected class) or a U.S. citizen, a permanent U.S. resident (green card holder) or the holder of other special U.S. status (e.g., refugee or asylum status).

 Future draft pick trades

 Future picks acquired: 2012 SuperDraft Round 1 pick acquired from New York Red Bulls; 2012 SuperDraft Round 3 pick acquired from Colorado Rapids; 2013 Supplemental Draft Round 3 pick acquired from Colorado Rapids.
 Toronto also acquired undisclosed future considerations from Los Angeles Galaxy which may or may not include draft pick(s).

 Future picks traded: 2012 SuperDraft Round 2 pick traded to Chicago Fire.
-Toronto has also traded future considerations to Vancouver Whitecaps which may or may not include draft pick(s).
+Toronto has also traded future considerations to Vancouver Whitecaps FC which may or may not include draft pick(s).